Ed is a well-rounded lawyer whose instincts excel with bankruptcy matters. He is particularly adept at creating solutions others might overlook.

 Co-Author, "Bankruptcy Auctions Present Opportunities to Acquire Energy Assets with Limited Risk," SLS Insight, August 2014

 "What to Do When You Stop Getting Paid: The Pre-Negotiation Agreement," Attorney at Law, April 2014

 "Litigation in Bankruptcy – The Basics," Attorney at Law, August 2013

 Co-author, chapter on "Adverary Proceedings and Contested Matters," MSBA Bankruptcy Deskbook, June 2012

 "How bankruptcy can help co-owners get rid of TICs," Finance & Commerce, December 2011

 "Medicare: Ninth Circuit Limits Rates Providers Can Charge Medigap Insurers," Journal of Law Medicine Ethics, 2003 Spring

 "Medigap: Should Private Insurers Pay Public Rate and Who Should Make the Decision?"
 Student Note, American Journal of Law and Medicine, March 2004

-Selected for inclusion as a Super Lawyers® Rising Star
+Selected for inclusion as a Super Lawyers® and Super Lawyers' Rising Star

 Professional & Civic Activities